digitaldreamer/fivesquare/README.rst

 Sphinx is used to generate the API documentation.
 The project is structured to be served on Heroku.

-WARNING: all endpoints in practice should be run through ssl/https, but for the purpose of this demo the server will run through http.
+**WARNING: In practice the APIs should go through https using ssl, but for this demo the API is served through http.**

 REFERENCE